Erasmus+ staff mobility training (STT)

 |8.000 km und mehr|

 Course or participation fees can not be funded, but can be paid from the lump sums.

-Employees with a disability and chronic sickness can apply to the International Office for special funding for any increases caused by being abroad.
+Employees with a disability (minimum degree of disability 50) can apply to the International Office for special funding for any increases caused by being abroad.
 The applications should be submitted to the International Office at least three months prior to the start of the period spent abroad.

 Step 1: Establishing contact with the host institution